 There are a number of tourist attractions for sightseeing around the city too.
 For example, Itamaraca Island and Coroa do Aviao islet; Porto de Galinhas, the best beach in the state; Igarassu, the location of Brazil’s oldest church and some great artwork; and the Sao Benedito do Sul waterfalls.
 Off the shores, there are over 100 shipwrecks to dive to.

-Explore the best journey planner for your visit to Recife and create a flawless plan in few simple steps!
+Explore the best travel planner for your visit to Recife and create a flawless plan in few simple steps!